fboucquez/symbol-bootstrap/docs/config.md

   --report                          It generates reStructuredText (.rst) reports describing the configuration of each
                                     node.

-  --upgrade                         It upgrades the configuration without dropping the generate keys or stored
+  --upgrade                         It regenerates the configuration reusing the previous keys.
+Use this flag when
-                                    databases.
+                                    upgrading the version of bootstrap to keep your node up to date without dropping the local data.
+The original preset (-t), assembly (-a), and custom preset (-a) must be used.
+Backup the target folder before upgrading.

 EXAMPLE
   $ symbol-bootstrap config -p bootstrap